guizucolotto/guizucolotto/README.md

 - 👋 Hi, I’m @guizucolotto
 - 👀 I’m interested in Data Science and Sports
-- 🌱 I’m currently learning Terraform
+- 🌱 I’m currently developing strategy using data capabilities
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Twitter @guidolino